-A year ago today, Michael Bennett‘s brief stint with the Patriots came to an end.
-On October 24, 2019, the veteran defensive end was traded to the Cowboys for a conditional late-round pick.
+Two years ago today, Michael Bennett‘s brief stint with the Patriots came to an end.
+On October 24, 2019, the veteran defensive end was traded to the Cowboys for a conditional late-round draft pick.

 Following a 2018 campaign with the Eagles where Bennett compiled nine sacks in 16 games, the pass rusher (along with a 2020 seventh-rounder) was traded to New England for a 2020 fifth-rounder.
 The acquisition initially seemed like a win; while Bennett was forced to play more of a rotational role, he still managed to compile five tackles and 2.5 sacks in six games (one start).